mkane968/Corpus-Analysis-with-SpaCy/README.md

 # Corpus Analysis with NLTK and SpaCy
-A tutorial for corpus analysis with NLTK and SpaCy.
+A tutorial for analyzing multiple text files with NLTK and SpaCy.